Up to this day, a lot of people are still not familiar with an Exotic Bully. It is a fairly new breed that joined the dog kingdom in 2008.

-- Its built is small and compact but muscular.
+- Its build is small and compact but muscular.

 - Its height and length are almost the same.

-- Having both underbite or clean bite is acceptable.
+- Having both an underbite and a clean bite is acceptable.

 - Cheek muscles are very pronounced.

-Exotic Bullies are relatively new to the Bully community, separating itself from its cousin, the American Bully, and getting itself recognized as a breed of its own in 2008.
+Exotic Bullies are relatively new to the Bully community, separating themselves from their cousin, the American Bully, and getting recognized as a breed of its own in 2008.